vipulsangwan771/vipulsangwan771/README.md

 ### 💼 **E-commerce Platform with Stripe Integration**
 - Built a full-fledged e-commerce application that allows users to explore products, manage their carts, and perform secure transactions via **Stripe**.
 - **Key Highlights**:
-  - Dynamic cart management with live updates on product quantities.
+  - Dynamic cart management with live updates on product quantities, price etc.
   - Full integration with **Stripe API** for secure and fast payment processing.
   - Responsive UI powered by **React** and styled with **Bootstrap**, delivering a seamless shopping experience across all devices.